Last updated on August 13th, 2025 at 10:42 am

 3. Enhances Mental Alertness: Mental skills develop better with regular exercise.
 Blood circulation improves and so does cognitive functions.
 Skills needed to indulge in sports or just being physically active also improve mental functioning.

-4. Better Body Image: Besides indulging in exercises, many people learn dance and body movements to develop a better body image.
+4. Better Body Image: Besides indulging in exercise, many people learn dance and body movements to develop a better body image.

 5. Boosts Memory: Regular exercise increases the ability to learn new things and boosts memory.

-6. Positive Self-esteem: A negative self-esteem occurs when a person feels that their looks do what society, family and friends expect.
-Exercise neutralizes these feelings not measure and helps generate positive self-esteem by changing mental and physical attributes.
+6. Positive Self-esteem: Negative self-esteem occurs when a person feels that their looks do what society, family and friends expect.
+Exercise neutralizes these feelings not measured and helps generate positive self-esteem by changing mental and physical attributes.

 7. Overall Well-being: Exercise induces a feeling of happiness and well-being.
-Release of feel-good hormones like serotonin keeps the mood elevated and performance at peak level.
+The release of feel-good hormones like serotonin keeps the mood elevated and performance at peak level.
 Regular exercise is known to reduce the risk of many health problems.

 8. Improves Sleep: Regular physical activity induces sound sleep.

-10. Helps to Socialize: Community exercising at gyms and parks allows one to develop friendship and good relations with others.
+10. Helps to Socialize: Community exercising at gyms and parks allows one to develop friendships and good relations with others.
 This helps develop a positive attitude.

 Strategies for Enhancing Adherence to Exercise